virteal/l8/README.md

-l8 0.1.5
+l8 0.1.6
 ========

 L8 is light task manager for javascript/coffeescript/livescript...

-"Let's walk these steps on multiple paths to do our tasks"
+A task is any activity that a "normal" non-blocking javascript function cannot do because... javascript's functions cannot block!

 What is it?
 ===========

 It schedules the execution of multiple "tasks".
 A task is made of "steps", much like a function is made of statements.
 Steps are walked on multiple "paths".
-Such tasks and paths (sub-tasks) can nest, much like blocks of statements.
+Such tasks and paths (sub-tasks) can nest, like blocks of statements.

-Execution goes from "step" to "step" by way of "walk".
+Execution goes from "step" to "step", steps are closures.
 If one cannot walk a step immediatly, one can block, waiting for something before resuming.

 The main flow control structures are the sequential execution of steps,